Touhou LostWord: Plot

 In Touhou LostWord, the "Lost Word Incident" occurs, causing words to go missing, which threatens the stability of Gensokyo, and leads the characters to investigate by travelling across multiple different universes to find the lost words.
-The game is not canon to the official Touhou universe.

 Development

 Pre-registration of the Japanese version of Touhou LostWord began in July 2019, and the game was released in Japan on April 30, 2020.
 In October, the game's international release was announced, which coincided with the launch of the game's website and social media accounts.
 Touhou LostWord opened for international pre-registration in November 2020, and was released on May 11, 2021.
+A Simplified Chinese version of the game has been released on September 30, 2021.

 The game's opening song, "Lost Word Chronicle", was performed by Kanako Itō, and had been watched over 5 million times on YouTube by May 2021.
 Other musicians who have performed for Touhou LostWord include Toshihiko Tahara, nano, and Kishida Kyoudan & The Akeboshi Rockets.